ActianCorp/integration-platform-docs/docs/zeenea-add-remove-item-contacts.md

 ---
 title: Adding or Removing Item Contacts
 ---

 # Adding or Removing Item Contacts

 A contact can be an individual, a team, or a legal entity which is linked to an item in the catalog.
 The link between this contact and the item is defined by the notion of responsibility.

 Contacts do indeed play a role in the data life cycle and therefore represent important information in the documentation for data consumers.

-## Find the contacts of an item
+## Find the Contacts of an Item

 For each item in the catalog, it is possible to add one or more contacts.

-Each new contact and his responsibility appear in the **Contacts** section of the item, which can be viewed from their overview or detail page.
+Each new contact and associated responsibility appears in the **Contacts** section of the item, which can be viewed from their overview or detail page.

 Hover your mouse over a contact avatar to display its detailed information (name, responsibility, email, etc.).

-## Add a new contact to an item
+## Add a New Contact to an Item

 To add a contact to an item, click the "+" button in the **Contacts** sections from the Item overview or details page.